-Not strictly an Irish folklore tale but as Mary Carrick did immigrate to America from Ireland we decided it worth including.
+Not strictly an Irish folklore tale but as Mary Carrick did emigrate to America from Ireland.
+We decided this ghost story was worth including.

 This story was told to Atlantic Monthly in August 1868 by Mr. H.A Willis, himself a witness to the following baffling yet sad events surrounding Mary Carrick.
 He entitled it ‘A Remarkable Case of Physical Phenomena.’

 Not much is known about Mary Carrick other than she was a bright but illiterate healthy young woman who immigrated to America from Ireland in May 1867.

 She quickly found work with the Wallis family and things went well for the first six weeks but then the bells in the kitchen began ringing.
 They rang at different intervals throughout the day even though no one was pulling the cords and they were three meters high up on the walls.

 The Wallis family decided to disconnect the bells but they continued to ring but only if Mary was in the room or the room next door.

 Strange phenomena surrounding Mary Carrick